-There is some chemistry involved, but, we promise, no deeper science.
+There is some chemistry involved in the baking soda gender test, but, we promise, no deeper science.
 First, get some baking soda — the first step in many home-brewed science experiments.
 Next, the pregnant person collects their urine.
 Finally, combine the two.
 The idea here is that having a boy will change hormones in the body and make the urine more acidic, and adding the acidic pee to the basic baking soda will make it fizz as they chemically react.
 Having a girl, so the thinking goes, means less acidic pee and no chemical reaction.

 In other words, the chance the baking soda gender test gives you the correct answer is just that — random chance.
 It’s no better than a coin toss.
-(Even if the test told you what’s between your baby’s legs, that would be their sex, not their gender.)
+(And even if the test told you what’s between your baby’s legs, that would be their sex, not their gender.)

 However, there are other factors that determine how acidic your pee is and thus whether it will make baking soda bubble.
 Diet and hydration levels can affect the pH of your urine.
 Urinary tract infections, kidney stones, and medication can make it change too.
 “Growing a new human may change aspects of a woman’s metabolism, which may alter the acidity of urine, but there are no variances, based on whether the expected child is male or female,” Tustison said.